 Relative humidity levels higher than 60% are ripe conditions for mold growth, so you’re going to want to keep your levels between 30% and 60%.
 If your home has a propensity for reaching peak levels, invest in a dehumidifier.

 You’ll want to be sure your kitchen, bathroom, and laundry room all have proper ventilation.
-These three areas of your home are hotbeds for fungi, and insuring all are equipped with proper fans and ventilation is a good way to keep mold out.
+These three areas of your home are hotbeds for fungi, and ensuring all are equipped with proper fans and ventilation is a good way to keep mold out.

-2) Fix the source of the leak either on your own or by contacting a contractor or plumber.
+Bring in reinforcements.
+Fix the source of the leak either on your own or by contacting a contractor or plumber.